bopaiah/queryGemini/README.md

 # queryGemini — Gemini Query & Prompt Utility

-A modular Python toolkit for querying Google's Gemini models via CLI or as a library.
-Supports named prompt templates, dynamic variable injection, image analysis, image editing, and seamless local/GCP environment configuration.
+A modular Python toolkit for interacting with Google’s Gemini models via both CLI and library interfaces.
+It enables the creation and management of reusable prompt templates with dynamic variable injection, supporting advanced workflows such as image analysis and image editing.

+Designed for flexibility across local and GCP environments, the toolkit simplifies configuration and execution of complex, multi-layered prompt pipelines.
+It allows developers to build and maintain a centralized model and prompt library, making it easier to scale and manage GenAI applications.

+By abstracting implementation details, it reduces engineering overhead and provides a clean, efficient way to test, deploy, and iterate on sophisticated prompt-driven systems.

 Developed by **Bopaiah Mekerira**.